 Men and woman in their 20s to their 40s come to class for three hours, twice a week, all on the company’s dime.
-Apart from the Vanguard employees on site, some dial in from all around the country, including Arizona and North Carolina, and even internationally from Australia or London.
+In addition to the Vanguard employees on site, more dial in from all around the country, including Arizona and North Carolina, and even internationally from Australia or London.

 This is an industry MBA program custom designed by Drexel specifically for Vanguard employees.
 Since 2014, about 100 employees have graduated with Drexel MBAs.
 Each cohort has 30 students and lasts 27 months.

 Students said time management remains a challenge.
 But the work location is convenient.

 “Vanguard and Drexel have created a good and seamless transition for us with the satellite campus and flexible working schedules,” said Emily Magee, education consulting services manager at Vanguard.
 “The peer group has positively impacted me the most.
 We’ve been able to discuss course-related and work-related topics, sometimes, simultaneously, allowing us to strengthen our performance at school and work.”